christianjianelli/yaai_cloud/README.md

 You can use these UIs as-is, or create a copy and modify it to fit your specific requirements.

 ### SAPUI5 Freestyle Application
-SAPUI5 does not have all the controls needed to build a chat interface.
-There are many possible ways to build a chat interface in a web application.
-This documentation provides instructions on how to integrate a very basic chat user interface to keep the complexity as low as possible.
+Since SAPUI5 does not have dedicated controls to build a chat interface we need to build a custom one.
+This documentation provides the instructions and the code for a basic chat interface for SAPUI5 Freestyle Applications.
+It is a simple starting point so you can quickly connect your app to the ABAP AI tools.

 ### SAP Fiori Elements